Chaosbohne/closeby/server/lib/README.md

+#server/lib/
-content that is loaded first server-only
+Contains all content that is loaded before meteor is executed on server side.